Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Introduction

-In the labor economics literature, it is common to employ dynamic choice models for the purpose of analyzing sequential decisions.
-For example, \citet{keane_wolphin_97,eckstein1999youths,belzil2002unobserved} estimate structural dynamic models of schooling decisions and find significant positive impacts of expected earnings on college participation. \citet{arcidiocono_04, arcidiocono_05} focus on the effect of expected earnings on major choices and use structural dynamic models with new techniques.
-Our approach complements these dynamic choice models in that our approach provides a direct test about whether unobservable factors in the first choice (in our case, a polychotomous choice such as college major) are related to unobservable factors in the second choice (in our case, the binary outcome such as marital status).
+In the labor economics literature, dynamic choice models are widely used to analyze sequential decision-making processes.
+For instance, \citet{keane_wolphin_97}, \citet{eckstein1999youths}, and \citet{belzil2002unobserved} estimate structural dynamic models of educational choices and find that expected earnings have a significant positive effect on college enrollment.
+Similarly, \citet{arcidiocono_04, arcidiocono_05} examine the role of expected earnings in major selection, employing structural dynamic models with innovative methodological advances.
+Our approach complements this line of research by offering a direct econometric test of whether unobserved factors influencing the initial decision (e.g., college major, a polychotomous choice) are systematically related to unobserved factors affecting a subsequent decision (e.g., marital status, a binary outcome).